-The Portfolio Office should aspire to be the Chief Portfolio Management Office; supporting a C’Level Exec to ensure the right projects and programmes are chosen, which in turn will deliver the benefits, achieving the strategic aims of the organisation.
-CPMO’s do this by focusing on the commercial aspects and decisions on investment, and also implementing and refining systems and processes to ensure excellent management information (M.I.) and analysis is produced to all which enriches decision making.
+The Portfolio Office should aspire to be the Enterprise Portfolio Management Office; supporting a C’Level Exec to ensure the right projects and programmes are chosen, which in turn will deliver the benefits, achieving the strategic aims of the organisation.
+EPMO’s do this by focusing on the commercial aspects and decisions on investment, and also implementing and refining systems and processes to ensure excellent management information (M.I.) and analysis is produced to all which enriches decision making.

 The Portfolio Management Office should always ask….